parthsolanke/learning_foundations/README.md

-# learning_foundations
+# Foundations for Machine Learning

-contains implementations of machine learning algorithms
+* This repo contains implementations of various machine learning algorithms